pythonpandas303/GYE_Birds/README.md

  * Compile data from the USFWS Breeding Bird Survey and the USFS Integrated Monitoring in Bird Conservation Regions programs
  * Select bird species for which these data sets allow rigorous statistical modeling of population trends
  * Use species distribution modeling techniques to develop spatially explicit models of bird abundance as a function of biophysical and human pressure factors for the period of 1990-2024
- * Use the models to project bird abundances under alternative future climate and land use scenarios
  * Use statistical techniques to evaluate trend past to present and into the future and compile the results into a color-coded report card for communication with diverse stakeholders.

 ## Data